-When you travel or stay in Vietnam, there will be situations when you want to give a compliment to a Vietnamese friend or simply to express your thoughts about something.
-For example, when you want to say ‘you are beautiful’ to a woman you like, or when you want to compliment someone’s voice.
-It would be better when you can say beautiful in Vietnamese and other relating compliments to impress the local Vietnamese people.
+When you travel or stay in Vietnam, there will be situations when you want to give a compliment to a Vietnamese friend or simply express your thoughts about something.
+For example, when you want to say ‘you are beautiful’ to a woman you like or when you want to compliment someone’s voice.
+It would be better when you can say beautiful in Vietnamese and other related compliments to impress the local Vietnamese people.

 After today’s lesson, you will be able to give compliments in Vietnamese in different contexts.
 Let’s get started!

 Saying ‘you’re beautiful’ can motivate people a lot.
 It can help them feel more confident in their appearance.
 Giving compliments can also help the giver notice and appreciate what’s good and what they do for those around them.

 The word ‘beauty’ is translated to ‘vẻ đẹp’ in Vietnamese.
 You can also use the word ‘vẻ bề ngoài,’ which means ‘appearance’ of a person.
 To say you’re beautiful in Vietnamese, consider using the following adjectives.

 To say someone is beautiful in Vietnamese, use the following sentences:

 - Em đẹp! (say it to a woman)